(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Figure 4 Generic version of the CSDM for any Configuration Item

-I left the Design domain out of this CSDM example picture on purpose, mainly to highlight that there can be services without a relationship to Application Services or Business Applications.
+I left the Design and Build domains out of this CSDM example picture on purpose, mainly to highlight that there can be services without a relationship to Application Services or Business Applications.

 Think about End User Services, for example: a single Workstation CI should be directly linked to the Business Service Offering that describes exactly how that Workstation is delivered to a consumer, and what Catalog Items, Service Levels and other commitments are related to the service.